gelles-brandeis/tapqir/docs/source/install/colab.rst

 Install on Google Colab
 =======================

+Google Colab <https://research.google.com/colaboratory/faq.html> is a cloud computing environment provided by Google as an inexpensive way to access powerful, GPU-equipped computers to do machine learning computations like Tapqir.
+If you are new to Tapqir, it will be easiest to run it in Colab.

+To get started, get a Colab account (if you or your lab don’t already have one).
+Grab a credit card and head to https://colab.research.google.com/signup.
+We use a Colab Pro + account ($50/month), but even a Colab Pro account ($10 / month) may work.

 Colab notebooks start in a fresh environment and thus require installation for each new start.